Have you ever thought about the mental toll each decision you make in a day costs you?

 The act of making decisions is actually mentally taxing.

-Last year, in a survey of admissions professionals nearly half (43 percent) reported that members of their team complained of exhaustion during their busiest cycles.
+In a 2016 survey of admissions professionals, nearly half (43 percent) reported that members of their team complained of exhaustion during their busiest cycles.

 Decision fatigue is a dangerous and expensive problem for admissions committees.
 First, mental fatigue can lead to a variety of subconscious biases that a more alert and aware person would ignore.
 And second, it can cost you some of your best and brightest applicants.